White, brown, black, often a mix of these colors

 - Bernese Rottie Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Bernese Rottie
+- Temperament & Intelligence of the Bernese Rottie

 - Things to Know When Owning a Bernese Rottie